AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 - The network can tolerate a sequencer going offline
 - The network can tolerate a prover going offline
 - The network can tolerate a sequencer submitting an invalid block
+- The network can tolerate sequencers/validators with slow connections
+- An L2 block that takes up more than 1 L1 block

 Additional attack scenarios we will test are:
 - A sequencer submitting a block with an invalid signature